-For nineteen years the Castine Yacht Club has sponsored the Castine Classic Yacht Race to Camden, which has attracted a magnificent fleet of classic yachts from far and wide.
-This race has provided the backdrop for CYC to stage significant celebrations, such as those honoring Maine boat builders (2009); lobster boats (2014); schooners (2015); and the designs of Herreshoff (2011), Fife (2012), Concordia (2013) and Nielsen (2017).
+For twenty-two years the Castine Yacht Club has sponsored the Castine Classic Yacht Race to Camden, which has attracted a magnificent fleet of classic yachts from far and wide.
+This race has provided the backdrop for CYC to stage significant celebrations, such as those honoring Maine boat builders (2009, 2018 and 2020); lobster boats (2014); schooners (2015); and the designs of Herreshoff (2011), Fife (2012), Concordia (2013) and Nielsen (2017).

 Photo by Kathy Mansfield

-This summer we will celebrate some of the world-class sailboat builders from our home waters, including Brooklin Boat Yard, Rockport Marine, Lyman-Morse Boatbuilding, Gannon and Benjamin, Artisan Boatworks and French & Webb with an exhibition at the Town Dock and at a symposium at Maine Maritime Academy chaired by Gary Jobson, featuring a distinguished panel of skippers, builders and historians.
+In 2018 we celebrated some of the world-class sailboat builders from our home waters, including Brooklin Boat Yard, Rockport Marine, Lyman-Morse Boatbuilding, Gannon and Benjamin, Artisan Boatworks and French & Webb with an exhibition at the Town Dock and at a symposium at Maine Maritime Academy chaired by Gary Jobson.

 2017 — 51' ketch Saphedra, designed by Nielsen and built by Paul Luke in 1965

 In 2016 we celebrated the extraordinary achievements spanning over eighty years of the 52’ yawl Dorade.
 Designed by Olin Stephens in 1929 at age 21, Dorade took the sailing world by storm, scoring decisive wins in the Transatlantic and Fastnet races -- to be greeted upon its return to New York with a ticker tape parade up Broadway.
 Dorade has recently achieved amazing success in the same premier races in both the Pacific and Atlantic, which launched its career.

 2016 - Dorade driving to windward